Tomev/qcflow/docs/source/model/models-from-code.rst

         .. raw:: html

-            <h3>MLflow's native LangChain Models from Code support</h3>
+            <h3>QCFlow's native LangChain Models from Code support</h3>

         |

-        In this slightly more advanced example, we will explore how to use the `MLflow LangChain integration <../llms/langchain/index.html>`_ to define and manage a chain of operations for an AI model.
+        In this slightly more advanced example, we will explore how to use the `QCFlow LangChain integration <../llms/langchain/index.html>`_ to define and manage a chain of operations for an AI model.
 This chain will help generate landscape design recommendations based on specific regional and area-based inputs.
-The example showcases how to define a custom prompt, use a large language model (LLM) for generating responses, and log the entire setup as a model using MLflow's tracking features.
+The example showcases how to define a custom prompt, use a large language model (LLM) for generating responses, and log the entire setup as a model using QCFlow's tracking features.

         This tutorial will guide you through:

         - Writing a script to define a custom LangChain model that processes input data to generate landscape design recommendations.
-        - Logging the model with MLflow using the langchain integration, ensuring the entire chain of operations is captured.
+        - Logging the model with QCFlow using the langchain integration, ensuring the entire chain of operations is captured.
         - Loading and using the logged model for making predictions in different contexts.

         .. raw:: html